pmckeown/dependency-track-maven-plugin/README.md

 |findingThresholds.low       |false   |0            |The build will fail if the issue count is higher than the configured threshold value for this category|
 |findingThresholds.unassigned|false   |0            |The build will fail if the issue count is higher than the configured threshold value for this category|

-The `findings` goal also supports the following command line options:
+The `findings` goal also supports the following command line options however XML configuration takes precedence if set:

 | Property                     | Required | Example Value |
 |------------------------------|----------|---------------|